Exhaust Replacement Cost UK: 2026 Price Guide

 Key Takeaways

-• Save up to £200 by choosing independent garages over main dealers and considering quality aftermarket parts
+• Save up to 40% by choosing independent garages over main dealers and considering quality aftermarket parts instead of OEM components

 Quick Answer

-Exhaust replacement costs in the UK typically range from £150 to £800, with most drivers paying between £250-£450 for a complete system replacement.
-The final price depends heavily on your vehicle type, which exhaust components need replacing, and where you choose to have the work done.
+Exhaust replacement costs in the UK range from £390 for small cars to £1,475 for premium vehicles, with most drivers paying between £500-£825 for a complete system replacement.
+The final bill depends heavily on your car’s size, make, and the type of garage you choose for your automotive repair needs.

 Cost by Vehicle Type